Elementary school (grades K-5) · Sugar Land, TX

 What is the racial and ethnic makeup of Harmony School of Excellence - Sugar Land?

-The largest demographic group at Harmony School of Excellence - Sugar Land is Asian at 40.2%.
-The school serves a diverse student body in SUGAR LAND, TX.
+The largest demographic group at Harmony School of Excellence - Sugar Land is Asian at 40.2% of enrollment, in Sugar Land, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 72.2/100.

 What is the Resource Investment Index for Harmony School of Excellence - Sugar Land?

-Harmony School of Excellence - Sugar Land has a Resource Investment Index of 49/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Harmony School of Excellence - Sugar Land has a Resource Investment Index of 47/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page